George Miller (filmmaker): Personal life

-Miller was married to actress Sandy Gore from 1985-1992; they share a daughter.
-He has been married to film editor Margaret Sixel since 1995; they have two sons.
-The two initially met during the production of Flirting, and Sixel has since worked on all of Miller's directorial efforts in some capacity.
+Miller was married to actress Sandy Gore from 1985 to 1992; they have a daughter.
+He has been married to film editor Margaret Sixel since 1995.
+They have two sons.
+Sixel has worked in some capacity on many of Miller's directorial efforts.

-Miller is the Patron of the Australian Film Institute and the BIFF (Brisbane International Film Festival) and a co-patron of the Sydney Film Festival.

-Miller has said on multiple occasions that the 1940 version of Pinocchio is one of his favourite films.

 Miller is a feminist, having told Vanity Fair in May 2015, "I've gone from being very male dominant to being surrounded by magnificent women.
-I can’t help but be a feminist."
+I can't help but be a feminist."

+Miller is the patron of the Australian Film Institute and the Brisbane International Film Festival, and a co-patron of the Sydney Film Festival.

+Miller has said many times that the 1940 version of Pinocchio is one of his favourite films.